How Elites Use the Term Misinformation as a Form of Censorship

 One can say that the video above kills Americans because it reduces the credibility of the US military.

 And what was the most prominent example of Big Tech censoring misinformation?
-It was when Big Tech along with the establishment Democratic associated media colluded to suppress the Hunter Biden email story and to try to have the story associated with unsupported claims about the entire issue being a Russian intelligence operation.
+It was when Big Tech, along with the establishment Democratic-associated media, colluded to suppress the Hunter Biden email story and to try to have the story associated with unsupported claims about the entire issue being a Russian intelligence operation.
 However, the story about Hunter Biden’s emails was all true.
-The emails were his, and they did describe his corrupt dealings with foreign actors.
+The emails were his, describing his corrupt dealings with foreign actors.
 Why did Big Media and Big Tech decide to censor what they called misinformation?
-It is well known that both Big Media and Big Tech are in the tank for the Democratic Party, and did not want the Hunter Biden story to upset Joe Biden’s election bid.
+It is well known that both Big Media and Big Tech are in the tank for the Democratic Party and did not want the Hunter Biden story to upset Joe Biden’s election bid.

 Then the story of the censorship became its own story.